PawelBocian/Bounce-Floating-Edition/README.md

 * Introduction
 * Manual
-* How it works ?
+* Description
 * Example of work

 ## Introduction
 ---
-Hello, I am glad to see you reading this file.This Game was programmed using java to pass subject at Warsaw university of Technology.
+Hello, I am glad to see you reading this file.This Game was programmed using java to pass subject at Warsaw University of Technology.
-I am aware that code style isn't clean but I did as much as possible to make it understandable for al of you.
+I am aware that code style isn't clean but I did as much as possible to make it understandable for all of you.
 Any questions send via mail at : **boocianpawel@gmail.com**

 ## Manual